andrisimonetti/SLR-ML-toolkit/README.md

 or

-- Import the Notebook in Colab (https://colab.research.google.com/) and import the files `preprocessing_functions.py` and `toolkit_functions.py` to load the functions needed for the analysis. (more)
+- Open a new Notebook in Colab at this link: https://colab.google.
+Then, load the Notebook `Dataset creation and Analysis.ipynb` through the link https://github.com/andrisimonetti/SLR-toolkit_2.git.
+Download the files `preprocessing_functions.py` and `toolkit_functions.py` and import them and your downloaded file from Scopus or Web of Science in Colab.